If you select a Medicare Plan that includes prescription drug coverage, the following information will help you fill your prescriptions.

 Select your plan in your location to learn more:

 Elderly Pharmaceutical Insurance Coverage (EPIC) is a New York State program* for seniors that helps with out-of-pocket Medicare Part D drug plan costs.
-It works together with Medicare Advantage plans, and over 250,000 New Yorkers have already joined EPIC to save on their prescription drug coverage.
-EPIC helps pay Medicare Part D drug plan premiums or provides assistance by lowering deductibles.
+It works together with Medicare Advantage plans, and over 320,000 New Yorkers have already joined EPIC to save on their prescription drug coverage.
+EPIC helps pay Medicare Part D drug plan premiums or provides assistance by lowering the EPIC deductible.
 There are two plans based on income:

 - The Fee Plan is for members with incomes up to $20,000 if single or $26,000 if married.